strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ```

 Then, depending on the number of tasks you have, it will display something on the homepage of your plugin.
-As mentionned before, for this use case, making this homepage is not really necessary but you are now familiar with it and with the Design System.
+As mentioned before, for this use case, making this homepage is not really necessary but you are now familiar with it and with the Design System.

 Let's add something that may be useful in the future.
-We want to display a loading indicator while the request is pending and for this, we'll use the [helper-plugin]((https://github.com/strapi/strapi/tree/0f9b69298b2d94b31b434bd7217060570ae89374/packages/core/helper-plugin)>) again.
+We want to display a loading indicator while the request is pending and for this, we'll use the [helper-plugin](https://github.com/strapi/strapi/tree/0f9b69298b2d94b31b434bd7217060570ae89374/packages/core/helper-plugin) again.

 - Import the `LoadingIndicatorPage` component from the `helper-plugin`